OceanGlidersCommunity/Salinity_SOP/sections/salinity_rtqc.md

 # Required Metadata, Real Time Data Processing & Quality Control

-This chapter has to be co-developed with the datamanagement team, the Data Assembly Centers (DACs) and Gui's RTQC group.
+This chapter has to be co-developed with the OceanGlidesr Data Management Task Team, the Data Assembly Centers (DACs) and Gui's (@astelao) RTQC group or links provided to existing documents etc (to be discussed).

 ## Required Metadata and Real Time Data Processing
 - link to Metadata requirements of the OG Format